 Four Months Later

 The kick to my stomach makes me slam into the lockers behind me.
 I groan in pain, as another kick sends my head smashing into them again, making me black out for a second as my brain quickly recovers.
 I can feel blood flowing freely from my nose, making me gasp for air.
-Blake, the soon-to-be-Beta, laughs cruelly and the others follow.
+Roland, the soon-to-be-Beta, laughs cruelly and the others follow.

 "You like that huh fag?"
 Derrick, the soon-to-be-Alpha and Theo's brother, growls and sends another kick at me, this time straight to the groin.
 I whimper as the pain spreads like a flame, and I curl up, clutching myself.